-As you know, my posts are many times born of my own experiences running my businesses and receiving hundreds of emails every day.
-This post is about a trend I see forming as it seems to be happening more often.
-What is “it”?
-Folks not reading my emails in their entirety.
+My posts are many times born of my own experiences running my businesses.
+Taking into account that I receive more emails than most folks every single day.
+This post is about a trend I see forming that seems to be happening more often.

-In both cases, my emails were very clear.
-The assumptions were clearly due to the other side obviously not taking the time to read my email (or previous emails on the same topic) in their entirety.
+In both of the cases this week, my emails were very clear.
+That is if they were read.
+The assumptions made were clearly due to the other side obviously not taking the time to read the email.
+In one case compounded by not reading previous emails on the same topic.

-Here again is where skilled down-editing makes sure you read and reply to each point in your communications.
-This practice ensures both sides are on the same page and can avoid those dangerous assumptions.
+To learn to skillfully down-edit will make sure that you read and reply to each point in your communications.
+This practice keeps both sides on the same page and can avoid those dangerous assumptions and unnecessary misunderstandings.

-If you are in a hurry and don’t have time to read the entire email before you reply to them in haste, then don’t reply until you have the time to send an educated response.
-You’ll save face and eat a lot less humble pie in the process!
+If you are in a hurry and don’t have time to read the entire email before you reply in haste, then don’t reply until you have the time to send an educated response.
+You’ll save face and eat a lot less humble pie in the process.